stamourv/recipes/apple-croustade.md

 * Spread the crust over the fruit filling.
 * Cook 30 mins.

-## Notes
+## Variants

 * Works with other kinds of fruit, too.
-At various points, also used canned pears or peaches, in addition to or instead of apples.
+At various points, I tried canned pears or peaches, in addition to or instead of apples.
+Pears in particular give a mellower, less tart flavor than apples.
 Even did banana slices once.
+All of these worked great.
 * For even more crust, can do 1 cup each of flour and oats.
-A bit more brown sugar can help.
+A bit more brown sugar can help too.

 ## Source